srininara/ansible-session/documentation/session-outline.md

 * apm - needed sshpass
   * `sudo apt-get install sshpass`
 * check if rsync-auto is running on another terminal. more details on rsync-auto [here](https://www.vagrantup.com/docs/cli/rsync-auto.html).
+* found apt module does not work on update_cache mode.
+Could not find the reason.
+One possibility could be [this](https://github.com/ansible/ansible-modules-core/issues/1497)

 ## What is Not Covered
 * Scaling out inventory